ianhattendorf/autocomplete-ruby/README.md

 ## Usage
 Just type some stuff, and autocomplete+ will automatically show you some suggestions.

-Note: It might take about 10 seconds after the first suggestions pop up before rsense will give you any suggestions.
+Note: If you use Winows, it might take about 10 seconds after the first suggestions pop up before rsense will give you any suggestions.

 ## Bugs
 A lot.
 If you're brave enough to try this out and notice any specifically, feel free to open an issue or even better submit a pull request.